Supplementary information: model training

 pip install -U --user pip six numpy wheel setuptools mock tensorflow_estimator

 pip install -U --user keras_preprocessing==1.0.5 --no-deps

-We now need to configure the build.
-Running the following command from the root of the TensorFlow repo will start configuration.
-You will be asked a series of questions.
+We must now configure the build.
+Running the following command from the root of the TensorFlow repo starts configuration.
+You are asked several questions.
 Just hit return at every prompt to accept the default option.

 Once configuration is done, we are ready to go.

 Train the model

 The following command builds TensorFlow from source and starts training.